 Straddling three East Midlands counties, East Midlands Freeport features three main sites: the East Midlands Airport and Gateway Industrial Cluster (EMAGIC) in North West Leicestershire, the Ratcliffe-on-Soar Power Station site in Rushcliffe in Nottinghamshire and the East Midlands Intermodal Park (EMIP) in South Derbyshire.

-To fulfil the UK Government’s goal to create national hubs for global trade and investment, promote regeneration and job creation and create hotbeds for innovation, East Midlands Freeport has the ambition to:
+To fulfil the UK Government's goal to create national hubs for global trade and investment, promote regeneration, job creation and create hotbeds of innovation, East Midlands Freeport has the ambition to:

 Drive significant new job growth in the region

 Boost skills and opportunities

 Position the region as a ‘green tech’ trailblazer

 Reduce greenhouse gas emissions in pursuit of Net Zero

 The Freeport is a terrific example of the public and private sector working in partnership, with 6 local authorities working and 6 industry partners, unifying to promote growth across the East Midlands.

 Collaboration was the bedrock of our successful bid for the East Midlands Freeport - combining public and private sector know-how and oversight and expertise.